Terica/McEnroe/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.4.2

-* System dependencies
+* System dependencies Rails

 * Configuration

-* Database creation
+* Database creation Player model has_a profile; identify another player-instance as an "Opponent" object; the two profiles compile to deliver a game plan for that weekend/evening/dayoff. (has-a Opponent :through: :profile?)

 * Database initialization